Skip to content

 However, your ideal printing method will ultimately depend on the types of material and ink you use.

-You may not realize it, but flexible materials like tape are often sold in massive logs about 21-60 inches wide.
-Roll slitting consists of cutting large material rolls into smaller rolls for usability.
+You may not realize it, but suppliers often sell flexible materials like tape in massive logs about 21-60 inches wide.
+Roll-to-roll slitting consists of cutting large material rolls into smaller rolls for usability.

 Different types of roll slitting services include log slitting and rewind slitting.
 Your choice will depend on the material you’re using, your project budget, and the tolerances you hope to achieve.